sigstore/cosign/doc/cosign_attach_attestation.md

 ```
       --allow-insecure-registry                                                                  whether to allow insecure connections to registries.
 Don't use this for anything but testing
       --attachment-tag-prefix [AttachmentTagPrefix]sha256-[TargetImageDigest].[AttachmentName]   optional custom prefix to use for attached image tags.
 Attachment images are tagged as: [AttachmentTagPrefix]sha256-[TargetImageDigest].[AttachmentName]
-      --attestation string                                                                       path to the predicate
+      --attestation string                                                                       path to the attestation envelope
   -h, --help                                                                                     help for attestation
       --k8s-keychain                                                                             whether to use the kubernetes keychain instead of the default keychain (supports workload identity).
 ```